Mondulkiri, immortal encounter

 With his tuk-tuk, Chan leaves the town centre to get onto the main road and, after several kilometres, cuts across a muddy, dirty road into the forest.

-Nol’s house is wooden, simple and very spartan.
-It seems to glow with the reflection of the surrounding red earth and the constant rain.
-It is a calm situation where the sound of the rain on the wooden planks accompanies the scene like a soundtrack.
+Nol’s house is wooden, simple and very spartan, and seems to glow from the reflection of the surrounding red earth and the incessant rain.
+It is a calm situation where rain on wooden planks accompanies the scene like a soundtrack.

 We set off in the direction of the emerald-green forest.
-Above our heads, a few eagles can be glimpsed flying over the jungle as if to protect it.
-No noise can be heard, only the rain pelting down the road and making our path uncertain under the worn-out soles of my sandals.
+Above our heads a few eagles can be glimpsed flying over the jungle, as if to protect it.
+No noise can be heard, only the rain pelting the road and making our path uncertain on the weak soles of my sandals.

 After an indefinite time, Nol disappears into the dense forest.
 Chan tells us to wait quietly.
-He also tells us that elephants decide who can meet them.
-It is not to take for granted that they will let themselves be approached by strangers or be touched.
-A timeless time passes, and from the heart of the forest, she moves closer.
-She advances slowly through the foliage of the trees, guided by her Mahut in an almost liturgical silence.
-The forest welcomes them and witnesses their silent understanding.
-A few sounds from Nol’s mouth are a dialogue with Kropun, a 38-year-old young elephant Nol’s family has looked after since her birth.
+It also tells us that it is the elephants who decide who can meet them.
+It is by no means a given that they will allow themselves to be approached by strangers, let alone touched.
+A timeless time passes, and he arrives from the forest’s heart.
+She advances slowly through the foliage of the trees guided by her Mahut in an almost liturgical silence.
+The forest embraces them and witnesses their silent understanding.
+A few sounds out of Nol’s mouth is a dialogue with Kropun, a 38-year-old young elephant whom Nol’s family has always looked after.

-Kropun was already there when he was born and will spend her life with him.
-And she will still be with him when she sees him off to the land of the Bunong spirits.
-So Kropun will continue to live, cared for by Nol’s son, until she falls asleep in the Forest of the Immortals in Mondulkiri, Cambodia.
+Kropun was already there when he was born and will spend his whole life with him.
+And she will still be with him when she sees him off to the land of the bunong spirits.
+Kropun will continue to live, cared for by Nol’s son, until she decides to fall asleep in the Forest of the Immortals, in Mondulkiri, Cambodia.

 Mondulkiri, Cambodia | ©2019, Gabriele Orlini